Digital-Alchemy-TS/documentation/docs/core/tools/scheduler.md

 ### 🕺 Sliding

-Sliding schedules are just as powerful as they are awkward to use.
-Their intent is to have a 2 part time calculation system:
+Sliding schedules use a two-part time calculation system:
 1. A function to calculate the next run time
-2. A schedule to re-calculate at
+2. A schedule to re-calculate the next run time

-This can be used to set up a schedule that resets at midnight, and happens at a random time within the day
+This is useful for dynamic scheduling, such as random times within a day.

 ```typescript
 scheduler.sliding({